Contemplate our place in the universe to the sounds of some of Australia’s most uniquely diverse musicians, storytellers and composers.

-World music favourites MZAZA bring you their brand new show, The Birth and Death of Stars.
-After a successful Queensland tour in 2017, these warm and consummate performers return with a show that encourages us to take a step away from our daily lives to contemplate our place in the universe.
+World music favourites MZAZA present their critically-acclaimed show, The Birth and Death of Stars... a show that encourages us to take a step away from our daily lives to contemplate our place in the universe.

-The Birth and Death of Stars draws inspiration from history’s philosophers and astronomers, leading us on a wonderful voyage through the ether to explore what links us to each other and the world around us in ways that are are poetic, moving and at times funny.
+The Birth and Death of Stars, based on the award-winning album of the same name, draws inspiration from history’s philosophers and astronomers, leading us on a surreal voyage through the ether to explore what links us to each other and the world around us.

 - Venue Format